santiagosayshey/DigiBrain/Content/Computer Science/Tech eChallenge/Assignment 1/Planning.md

 - **Functional** (the practical objectives that need to be accomplished - what literally needs to get done)
 - **Emotional** (how customers want to feel or avoid feeling during the process, such as confidence, satisfaction, or avoiding frustration)
 - **Social** (how customers want to be perceived by others, including considerations of status, identity, and competence)

-Christensen emphasises that understanding all three dimensions is essential for developing solutions that address the complete job (HBS Working Knowledge, 2006).

-JTBD transcends traditional demographic segmentation by focusing on why products are hired regardless of who does the hiring.
-Consider how a 24-year-old urban professional with limited cooking skills and a 60-year-old suburban retiree with mobility challenges might both hire the same meal delivery service.
+Understanding these three dimensions allows companies to see beyond surface-level customer attributes and focus on underlying motivations.
+This is why JTBD moves past traditional demographic segmentation - it identifies why products are hired regardless of who does the hiring.

+For example, a 24-year-old urban professional with limited cooking skills and a 60-year-old suburban retiree with mobility challenges might both hire the same meal delivery service.
 Despite their demographic differences, they share the job of "having a convenient, high-quality meal without the burden of shopping, preparation, and cleanup."
-This explains why demographic profiles often fail to predict purchasing behavior—the causal mechanism is the job, not customer attributes.
+Demographic profiles fail to predict this purchasing behaviour because the causal mechanism is the job itself, not customer attributes.

-The framework reframes customer "needs" as specific success criteria for accomplishing jobs.
-These precise outcome statements (e.g., "minimize preparation time" rather than "convenience") provide clear targets for product development, making innovation more predictable and directly informing product requirements.

 **References:**